 Enter Bird's Name in Search Box:

-The Acorn Woodpecker (Melanerpes formicivorus) are seen in the southwestern areas of North America.
+The Acorn Woodpecker (Melanerpes formicivorus) is seen in the southwestern areas of North America.
 These birds are found in colonies, where there are multiple males and females.
 Adults assist one another in the rearing of the young.
-When the acorns are ready, the woodpeckers peck thousands into acorn-sized holes into the bark of trees.
+When the acorns are ready, the woodpeckers peck thousands of acorn-sized holes into the bark of trees.
 They store the acorns, by placing each mature acorn in a separate hole, hence creating a food supply for the winter months.
-They endeavour to protect the acorns from other animals and birds who also eat them.
+They endeavour to protect the acorns from other animals and birds, who also eat them.

 Voice: Very loud and noisy, usually made by more than one bird.
-Like most woodpecker, they do communicate to one another, by drumming on dry twigs or hollow limbs of trees.
+Like most woodpeckers, they communicate to one another by drumming on dry twigs or hollow limbs of trees.

-Nesting: Four to five white eggs, one, maybe two broods per year.
-Nest is located in a cavity of a tree, in which both parents have pecked out.
+Nesting: Four to five white eggs, one or maybe two broods per year.
+Nest is located in a cavity of a tree which both parents have pecked out.

 |B L||W W||W||Family||Latin Name|

 |9" 22.9cm||17.5" 44.5cm||2.8 oz 79.4g||Picidae||Melanerpes formicivorus|

 Distribution: Found in mixed oak forests or oak/coniferous forests.
-Seen mostly west of the Rocky Mountains, from the state of Washington, south to southern California and across the Sierra Mountains.
-Found also in Arizona, through to New Mexico and into western Texas.
-There are also a small populations of these woodpeckers in Nevada and Colorado.
+They are seen mostly west of the Rocky Mountains, from the state of Washington, south to southern California and across the Sierra Mountains.
+They are also found in Arizona, through to New Mexico and into western Texas.
+There are also small populations of these woodpeckers in Nevada and Colorado.